svenkreiss/pysparkling/docs/sphinx/api.rst

 If you want to process the data in parallel, you can use the ``multiprocessing`` module.
-Given the limitations of the default ``pickle`` serializer, you can specify to serialize all methods with ``dill`` instead.
+Given the limitations of the default ``pickle`` serializer, you can specify to serialize all methods with ``cloudpickle`` instead.
 For example, a common instantiation with ``multiprocessing`` looks like this:

 .. code-block:: python

   c = Context(
       multiprocessing.Pool(4),
-      serializer=dill.dumps,
+      serializer=cloudpickle.dumps,
-      deserializer=dill.loads,
+      deserializer=pickle.loads,
   )

-This assumes that your data is serializable with ``pickle`` which is generally faster than ``dill``.
+This assumes that your data is serializable with ``pickle`` which is generally faster.
 You can also specify a custom serializer/deserializer for data.

 .. autoclass:: pysparkling.Context
    :members: